rtrlib/handbook/source/bgprd.rst

   103.10.79.0/24 max 24 as 45951
   ...

+Type ``q`` to exit.
 There will be a lot of similar output.
-The content of the ``bird-rpki-client`` was successfully written to the ROA table.
+The content of the ``bird-rtrlib-cli`` was successfully written to the ROA table.
 Search, for example, for the prefix
 93.175.146.0/24 and BIRD will return the entry with its corresponding ASN.

 .. code-block:: bash